 Yes, really!
 I know you think I’m crazy, but trust me here… I consider myself somewhat of an expert when it comes to oats (I experiment a lot)!

-Just having fun, but for real, oats are the perfect nutritious way to replace many refined carbs.
+Just having fun, but for real, oats are the perfect nutritious way to replace many refined carbs like pasta, couscous, and even white rice.
 In savoury dishes, they’re honestly just as versatile as pasta can be.

-I’ll be sharing some favourite recipes soon, but for a basic way to make your own savoury oats, follow these steps:
+Here are 3 Savoury Oatmeal with Cheese Recipes for inspiration.
+For a basic way to make your own savoury oats, follow these steps: